The Beatles and Contemporary Christian Music

 In an interview published on CMCentral.com September 27, 2007, the interviewer of John Ellis of TREE63 commented that their new album (Sunday and Everyday) has a psychedelic feel to it and some tracks are reminiscent of John Lennon.
 Ellis replied: “Did you say psychedelic?
 It’s funny, I’ve been doing a lot of reading recently about the 40th anniversary of Monterrey, and the Summer of Love this year.
 So I’ve been reading a lot about Sgt.
 Pepper, the whole psychedelic culture of 40 years ago.
 My dad brought me up on the Beatles and by the time I was twelve I was a complete Beatle addict.
 I have a lot of deep roots in that culture, and most of the music I buy these days is 40 years old.”

-Granger Community Church in Granger, Indiana, is featuring Beatles Music as their 2007 Christmas theme.
-Pastor Tim Stevens says: “With Across the Universe currently in the theaters and the new Beatles-themed Cirque du Soleil show in Vegas called Love, the Beatles are as hot as ever.
+Granger Community Church in Granger, Indiana, featured Beatles Music as their 2007 Christmas theme.
+Pastor Tim Stevens said: “With Across the Universe currently in the theaters and the new Beatles-themed Cirque du Soleil show in Vegas called Love, the Beatles are as hot as ever.
 Using the music of the Beatles we will be telling the Christmas story all December.
-And we've been getting great feedback from music lovers of all generation” (http://www.leadingsmart.com/leadingsmart/2007/11/let-it-bechrist.html/).
-They are advertising it as “Let it Be...Christmas -- A Story Told by Matthew, Mark, Luke, John, Paul, George and Ringo.”
+And we’ve been getting great feedback from music lovers of all generations” (http://www.leadingsmart.com/leadingsmart/2007/11/let-it-bechrist.html/).
+They advertised it as “Let it Be...Christmas -- A Story Told by Matthew, Mark, Luke, John, Paul, George and Ringo.”

 Standard Publishing has a 2007 series of Bible studies entitled “Tuning into God” that are based on songs from the Beatles and other rock groups.
 The studies give the background to the raunchy old songs and even encourage the Bible class to play them.
 This is like digging in a garbage can to learn nutrition.

-I believe it is absolutely unconscionable for Christian musicians to encourage an appetite for Beatles’ music in young people.
-No rock group has had a more spiritually destructive influence than the Beatles.
-They were certainly controlled by demons as they captured the affection of an entire generation with their “magical mystery” music and carried millions of young people along on their journey to eastern religion, atheism, drug abuse, and rebellion against established order.
+We believe it is absolutely unconscionable for Christian musicians to encourage an appetite for Beatles’ music in young people.
+No rock group has had a more spiritually-destructive influence than the Beatles.
+They were certainly controlled by demons as they captured the affection of an entire generation with their “magical mystery” music and carried millions of young people along on their journey to free sex, unisex, eastern religion, atheism, drug abuse, and rebellion against established order.